alexjps1/pixelbooth/README.md

 `chmod +x ./main.sh`
 Then, edit the `config.txt` file with your favorite text editor, such as `vim`.
 `vim config.txt`
 Fill out lines 1-5 with the instructions contained in the file.
+Then run the main shell script.
+`./main.sh`

 ## Dependencies
 In addition to the scripts used here, you need the dependencies listed here.